-The Operations Research (OR) group at TU Munich is primarily interested in discrete optimization and algorithmic game theory.
-It is also dedicated to using these techniques in applications of societal relevance, such as health care and humanitarian logistics.
+The Operations Research (OR) group at the Technical University of Munich is doing fundamental research on various aspects of mathematical optimization, (algorithmic) game theory, mechanism design, and AI.
+They use these technologies in applications of societal relevance, such as health care and humanitarian logistics.
 The multinational group is led by Alexander von Humboldt-Professor Andreas S. Schulz.
 It includes researchers spanning various backgrounds and disciplines, from mathematics to computer science and applications in engineering.
-The OR group maintains close ties with several other researchers at TU Munich, particularly within the Math and CS Departments and the School of Management.
+The OR group maintains close ties with several other researchers at the Technical University of Munich, particularly within the Math and CS Departments and the School of Management, and with colleagues worldwide.
 In addition, several group members participate in the DFG Graduiertenkolleg “Advanced Optimization in a Networked Economy (AdONE).”
-Professor Schulz is currently serving as Spokesperson of AdONE.
+Professor Schulz is currently serving as the Spokesperson of AdONE.

 See also our News Archive.

 - We are participating in the TopMath PhD Program of the Elite Network of Bavaria.
 Interested students are welcome to apply.
 Further information can be found on the TopMath homepage.

 - We are constantly interested in hiring outstanding PhD students and postdocs in Math, OM, OR, or TCS.
 If you are interested, please send your application to firstname.lastname@example.org.